michael-gann/Petsy/README.md

 ### Shopping Cart
 Users can add items to their cart that they are interested in purchasing or want to save to purchase later.
-This way they can keep track of items and have a quick reference to them to continue browsing.
+This way they can keep track of items and have a quick reference to them and continue browsing.

 ### Comments/Reviews